ztnuyu/SignLanguageDetectionProject/README.md

 ![image](https://user-images.githubusercontent.com/74868126/122054498-50807700-ce1a-11eb-96bb-823d0d97bae7.png)

 Here we use Tensorboard in Google Colaboratory.
 From the plot of accuracy and loss we can see that the model showing comparable skill on the train and validation datasets.
+The gap between training and validation accuracy has a little overfitting.

 ## F.  RESULT AND CONCLUSION